 Crystal Uyhelji has been teaching at the elementary level for seven years.
 She has an MS in Education with an emphasis on reading instruction.
 She was inspired to go back to school by her two children: her daughter who has severe CP and her son with high-functioning Asperger’s.
 She is thankful to have been given the opportunity to teach so many students that differences are to be celebrated.

 Vera Lynne Stroup-Rentier, author, worked in the fields of Early Childhood and Special Education for 25 years.
-She has a PhD in Special Education from the University of Kansas and is currently working at the Kansas State Department of Education.
+She has a PhD in Special Education from the University of Kansas.
 Vera is passionate about the inclusion of each and every child in settings where they would be if they did not have a disability.
 Parenting a teen and tween with special needs enrich her life.

 Jo, Vera and Mary believe that children can learn actively within everyday life experiences.
 They have combined their work experiences and backgrounds to create books that show how children learn and gain skills needed for self-determination.
 These skills include engagement, self-awareness, making choices, problem solving, self-regulation and self-advocacy.
 Finding My Way Books share true stories of children gaining these skills that they need to become adults who live self-determined lives.